 - Do not put guests’ coats or bags on your beds.
 If there is even one bedbug on a coat or scarf, there is a danger of it migrating into your bedding.
 If space is limited, put a sheet or spare blanket over the bed, and launder it immediately after the visit.

-- As guests to place their shoes on a mat by the door.
-After your party guests leave, you can clean the mat thoroughly.
+- Ask guests to place their shoes on a mat by the door.
+After your guests leave, you can clean the mat thoroughly.

 For guests who are asking for a place to stay while they are dealing with their own bedbug problems, you can be little more open about your bedbug prevention methods:

 - Ask your visitor to change into clean clothes.

 - Place suitcase(s) and bags into a plastic box or large plastic bag that can be tied shut.